suno-ai/bark/README.md

 ## ⚙️ Details

-Bark is fully generative tex-to-audio model devolved for research and demo purposes.
+Bark is fully generative text-to-audio model devolved for research and demo purposes.
 It follows a GPT style architecture similar to [AudioLM](https://arxiv.org/abs/2209.03143) and [Vall-E](https://arxiv.org/abs/2301.02111) and a quantized Audio representation from [EnCodec](https://github.com/facebookresearch/encodec).
 It is not a conventional TTS model, but instead a fully generative text-to-audio model capable of deviating in unexpected ways from any given script.
 Different to previous approaches, the input text prompt is converted directly to audio without the intermediate use of phonemes.
 It can therefore generalize to arbitrary instructions beyond speech such as music lyrics, sound effects or other non-speech sounds.

 Below is a list of some known non-speech sounds, but we are finding more every day.
 Please let us know if you find patterns that work particularly well on [Discord](https://discord.gg/J2B2vsjKuE)!